luzko/libraryapp/README.md

     * Change site language
     * Book Search
     * Browse the book catalog
-    * View book description
+    * Book description review
   * **Guest**
      * Authorization
      * Registration
   * **Reader**
      * **Unconfirmed**
-       * Personal Profile Activation
+       * Activating the Personal Profile
-       * Sign out
+       * Logging out
      * **Active**
-       * Viewing personal profile
+       * Personal profile view
        * Editing profile information
-       * Order a book to the reading room
+       * Ordering of reading rooms
-       * Order a book at home
+       * Ordering of the house
-       * View your orders
+       * Review your orders
-       * Returning a book
+       * Book return
-       * Cancel a order
+       * Cancellation
-       * Sending email to administrator
+       * E-mail to administrator
-       * Sign out
+       * Logging out
-     * **Заблокированный**
+     * **Blocked**
-       * Sending email to administrator
+       * E-mail to administrator
-       * Sign out
+       * Logging out
   * **Librarian**
-     * Viewing personal profile
+     * Personal profile view
      * Editing profile information
      * View new orders
      * View all orders
-     * View orders by book
+     * Book order review
-     * Confirmation of an order
+     * Acknowledgement of booking
      * Refusal to issue a book
-     * Sign out
+     * Logging out
   * **Administrator**
-     * View a list of all users
+     * View list of all users
      * Search by users
      * Adding a new librarian
-     * Blocking a user
+     * User lock
-     * Unlocking a user
+     * Unlocking the user
      * Adding a new author
      * Adding a new book
-     * Deleting a Book
+     * Book deletion
-     * Sign out
+     * Logging out
 ___